ScribesZone/ScribesQuality/docs/README.rst

 Caveat
 ------
-TODO: add the moment the number of
+TODO: add the moment the number of rules is not computed